FerT0/FerT0/README.md

 - 👯 I’m looking to collaborate on **full-stack projects**

-- 👨‍💻 All of my projects are available at [https://juantascon.site/](https://juantascon.site/)
+- 👨‍💻 Check out my portfolio at [https://juantascon.site/](https://juantascon.site/)

 - 📫 How to reach me **jtasconacevedo@gmail.com**